-In this recipe for Polish stuffed cabbage rolls, ground pork and beef are mixed with rice and nestled in a cabbage leaf and cooked in the oven.
+In this recipe for Polish stuffed cabbage rolls, ground pork and beef are mixed with rice, nestled in a cabbage leaf and cooked in the oven.
 But recipes exist where barley replaces the rice and the rolls are cooked on the stovetop until tender.

 If this recipe doesn't appeal to you, here are more stuffed cabbage recipes to choose from.

 - 1 whole head cabbage (about 4 pounds)